blackdataca/My-Radio-App/README.md

 ### What is AchieveCoin ⨺

-AchieveCoin is an open-source cryptocurrency.
+AchieveCoin is an open-source cryptocurrency derived from Bitcoin Gold.
 Just like Bitcoin, there is no central authority to issue or regulate AchieveCoin.
-AchieveCoin further the decentralize character by using memory-intensive mining process.
+AchieveCoin further the decentralize characteristic by using memory-intensive mining process.
 AchieveCoin's blockchain starts from number zero, which makes mining possible again for individuals, just like Bitcoin ten years ago.

 ### What is Radial Code ❄